MickeyZyk/grav-headless/pages/bakery/pages/about-us/bakeryabout.en.md

         image: penazka_robert_792x1057_bw-green.jpg
     -
         member: 'Petr Topinka'
-        member_text: "For past 30 years I have worked with the owners and leaders of successful companies across the whole world.
-Even with politicians and country leaders.\r\nI help them with strategic marketing and communication.\r\nFor many years I was connected with BBDO Worldwide agency network.
-I worked in BBDO Toronto and lead Prague office which stood behind great creative and business projects in the Czech Republic and CEE region.
-I found and helped unlock hundreds of talents.\r\nAll this helped me see even more clearly that the crowd can do more that “the above”.\r\nThat’s why Robert Peňažka and I have built Future Bakery platform.
-For everybody to participate, for us to listen better and for things to work better."
+        member_text: "For past 30 years I've been working with successful companies as well as entrepreneurs.
+With politicians and country leaders.\r\nFinding right marketing strategies and communication for their goals and businesses.\r\nFor many years I was a part of the BBDO Worldwide agency network working for BBDO Toronto and Prague offices.
+As CEO for Prague office I found and helped to unlock hundreds of talented people.
+Together with these talents we became the top creative shop in the Czech Republic and CEE region.\r\nAll this experience helped me to see even more clearly the power of the crowd.
+How much more we can achieve than the usual...\r\nThat’s why Robert Peňažka and I have built Future Bakery family."
         link_two: petr@futurebakery.com
         image: topinka_peter_792x1057_bw-green.jpg
     -